What is a landfill?

 Landfill Gas - Public Health, Safety, and the Environment (Environmental Protection Agency)

-Landfill Gases and Odors (Georgia Division of Public Health) (PDF — 141 KB)
+Landfill Gases and Odors (Virginia Department of Environmental Quality) (PDF — 60.97 KB)

 Recycling: Frequently Asked Questions (Environmental Protection Agency)